Bandung government defends 'chickenisation' programme to tackle phone addiction among kids

 Minutes before, a pickup truck from the Bandung Agriculture Agency arrived, delivering a sack of rice hulls and a cardboard box full of seven-day-old chicks, meant to be handed out to the fourth graders.

-The students seemed enthusiastic, bringing along cardboard boxes which meant to be the chicks’ makeshift coops.
+The students seemed enthusiastic, bringing along cardboard boxes which are meant to be the chicks’ makeshift coops.

 READ: Indonesian kids given pet chicks to wean them off smartphones